OpenSourceWorkflow/generator-kickstart/README.md

 Save images used for styling to the img/ subfolder of your component.

-There the grunt task expects an SVG and a PNG.
-If you choose to use the 'Base64BackgroundImages' mixin the SVG is inlined into your CSS and the png is saved to assets/img as fallback.

 #### Webfonts

 Save your webfonts to font/ subfolder of your component.

-You could use a 'common' or 'webfonts' component to seperate styles for your webfonts.

 ## HTML Placeholders